m3tler/task-list-core/README.md

 - spring.datasource.username
 - spring.datasource.password

-**Important:** Before the app installation on the Tomcat server make sure you have Java 17 installed and JAVA_HOME enviroment variable set.
+**Important:** Before the app installation on the Tomcat server make sure you have Java 17 and Maven installed, and JAVA_HOME enviroment variable is set.

 To set up the application follow these steps:
 1. Build the application using ```mvn clean package``` command.